moin-qidwai/Linux-Chat-Program/README.md

 1. chat_client.c:4:20: fatal error: curses.h: No such file or directory
 -----------------------------------------------------------------------
-    In order to solve this is one must use this command on fedora/CentOS
+    In order to solve this one must use this command on fedora/CentOS:
       $ yum install ncurses-devel ncurses
-    And this on Ubuntu/Debian:
+    And this command on Ubuntu/Debian:
       $ sudo apt-get install libncurses5-dev libncursesw5-dev